 Trump commutes former Illinois Gov. Blagojevich's sentence

-WASHINGTON (AP) — President Donald Trump is expected to commute the 14-year prison sentence of former Illinois Gov. Rod Blagojevich, who was convicted of political corruption just months after he appeared on Trump’s reality TV show, “Celebrity Apprentice."
+CHICAGO (AP) — President Donald Trump on Tuesday commuted the 14-year prison sentence of former Illinois Gov. Rod Blagojevich, who was convicted in a wide-ranging political corruption case just months after he appeared on Trump’s reality TV show.
+The president called the sentence “ridiculous.”

-Blagojevich, who hails from a state with a long history of pay-to-play schemes, is expected to walk out of prison later Tuesday, according to a person close to him, who spoke on condition of anonymity because they had not seen any signed paperwork.
-He had been found guilty of crimes that included seeking to sell an appointment to Barack Obama's old Senate seat and trying to shake down a children's hospital.
+Blagojevich, who hails from a state with a long history of pay-to-play schemes, was expected to walk out of prison later in the day, according to a person close to him, who spoke on condition of anonymity because that person had not seen any signed paperwork.
+The 63-year-old Democrat was found guilty in 2011 of crimes that included seeking to sell an appointment to Barack Obama's old Senate seat and trying to shake down a children's hospital.

-The 63-year-old Democrat exhausted his last appellate option in 2018 and had seemed destined to remain behind bars until his projected 2024 release date.
-His wife, Patti, went on a media blitz in 2018 to encourage Trump to step in, praising the president and likening the investigation of her husband to special prosecutor Robert Mueller's investigation into Russian meddling in the 2016 election — a probe Trump long characterized as a “witchhunt.”
+After exhausting his last appeal in 2018, Blagojevich seemed destined to remain behind bars until his projected 2024 release date.
+His wife, Patti, went on a media blitz in 2018 to encourage Trump to step in, praising the president and likening the investigation of her husband to special prosecutor Robert Mueller's investigation into Russian meddling in the 2016 election — a probe Trump long characterized as a “witch hunt.”

-“Rod Blagojevich, the former Governor of Illinois, was sentenced to 14 years in prison.
-He has served 7 years,” Trump had tweeted in August of 2019.
-"Many people have asked that I study the possibility of commuting his sentence in that it was a very severe one.
-White House staff is continuing the review of this matter.”
+Trump also granted clemency to financier Michael Milken, who pleaded guilty to violating U.S. securities laws, and pardoned former NYPD commissioner Bernie Kerik, who served just over three years for tax fraud and lying to the White House while being interviewed to be Homeland Security secretary.
+Trump confirmed his actions to reporters before departing for California.

-Blagojevich became the brunt of jokes for foul-mouthed rants on wiretaps released after his Dec.
+Blagojevich became known for his foul-mouthed rants on wiretaps released after his Dec.
 9, 2008, arrest while still governor.
-On the most notorious recording, he gushes about profiting by naming someone to the seat Obama vacated to become president: "I've got this thing and it's f------ golden.
-And I'm just not giving it up for f------ nothing."
+On the most notorious recording, he gushed about profiting by naming someone to the seat Obama vacated to become president: “I've got this thing and it's f------ golden.
+And I'm just not giving it up for f------ nothing.”

 When Trump publicly broached the idea in May 2018 of intervening to free Blagojevich, he downplayed the former governor’s crimes.
 He said Blagojevich was convicted for "being stupid, saying things that every other politician, you know, that many other politicians say."
 He said Blagojevich’s sentence was too harsh.

-Prosecutors have balked at the notion long fostered by Blagojevich that he engaged in common political horse-trading and was a victim of an overzealous U.S. attorney, Patrick Fitzgerald.
-Fitzgerald said after Blagojevich's arrest that the governor had gone on "a political corruption crime spree" that would make Abraham Lincoln turn over in his grave.
+Prosecutors have balked at the notion long promoted by Blagojevich that he engaged in common political horse-trading and was a victim of an overzealous U.S. attorney, Patrick Fitzgerald.
+After Blagojevich's arrest, Fitzgerald said the governor had gone on "a political corruption crime spree" that would make Abraham Lincoln turn over in his grave.

 Mueller — a subject of Trump's derision — was FBI director during the investigation into Blagojevich.
 Fitzgerald is now a private attorney for another former FBI director, James Comey, whom Trump dismissed from the agency in May 2017.

 Trump also expressed some sympathy for Blagojevich when he appeared on "Celebrity Apprentice" in 2010 before his first corruption trial started.
-As Trump "fired" Blagojevich as a contestant, he praised him for how he was fighting his criminal case, telling him: "You have a hell of a lot of guts."
+When Trump "fired" Blagojevich as a contestant, he praised him for how he was fighting his criminal case, telling him, “You have a hell of a lot of guts.”

-On the same day, Trump told Chicago's WLS-TV that — despite bringing up the possibility of freeing Blagojevich in August and then appearing to back away from the idea — Blagojevich shouldn't abandon hope of an early release.
+On the same day, Trump told Chicago television station WLS that — despite bringing up the possibility of freeing Blagojevich in August and then appearing to back away from the idea — Blagojevich should not abandon hope of an early release.

 "No, he should not at all give up hope, at all," Trump said.
 “We are looking at it.”

-Blagojevich testified at his 2011 retrial, describing himself as a flawed dreamer grounded in his parents' working-class values.
-He sought to humanize himself to counteract the blunt, profane, seemingly greedy Blagojevich heard on wiretap recordings played in court by prosecutors over several weeks.
+At his second trial in 2011, Blagojevich testified, describing himself as a flawed dreamer grounded in his parents' working-class values.
+He sought to humanize himself to counteract the seemingly greedy Blagojevich heard on wiretap recordings played in court.
 He said the hours of FBI recordings were the ramblings of a politician who liked to think out loud.

-He originally convicted on 18 counts, including lying to the FBI, wire fraud for trying to trade an appointment to the Obama seat for contributions, and for the attempted extortion of a children's hospital executive.
-The 7th U.S. Circuit Court of Appeals in Chicago in 2015 tossed five of 18 convictions, including ones in which he offered to appoint someone to a high-paying job in the Senate.
+He was originally convicted on 18 counts, including lying to the FBI, trying to trade an appointment to the Obama seat for contributions and attempting to extort a children's hospital executive.
+The 7th U.S. Circuit Court of Appeals in Chicago in 2015 tossed five of the convictions, including ones in which he offered to appoint someone to a high-paying job in the Senate.

 The appeals court ordered the trial judge to resentence Blagojevich, but suggested it would be appropriate to hand him the same sentence, given the gravity of the crimes.
 Blagojevich appeared via live video from prison during the 2016 resentencing and asked for leniency.
 The judge gave him the same 14-year term, saying it was below federal guidelines when he imposed it the first time.